 Making a Contiguous Seal

-The benefit of this hardware component is that it creates a contiguous seal from weather and wind due to the fact that these pieces of hardware are installed one right after the other so that they butt up to each others ends without any break in their span.
+The benefit of this hardware component is that it creates a contiguous seal.
+These pieces of hardware are installed one right after the other.
+This way, they butt up to each others' ends without any break in their span.

 See the picture below that shows how two pieces might line up at their ends.